BogdanParamon/OOPP_Planner_Project/docs/Backlog.md

 ## Terminology:

--   **Board**: A board that shows all the lists and tasks created by the user.
+-   **Board:** A board that shows all the lists and tasks created by the user.
--   **Your personal Task List Organizer** A list inside the board that should have a title showing the goal of that list, and it also contains the tasks/cards.
+-   **List:** A list inside the board that should have a title showing the goal of that list, and it also contains the tasks/cards.
 -   **Task/Card:** A single item in a list on a board, that can be dragged to different lists on that board.
 It has a title and optionally a description and subtasks
 -   **Tag:** An item you attach to tasks so that you can categorise them.